Low-grade myofibroblastic sarcoma: Presentation

-LGMS present as single tumors that ranged in size from 0.4-24.0 cm in three literature review studies.
+LGMS present as single tumors that ranged in size from 0.4 to 24.0 cm in three literature review studies.
 In another study, 103 individuals diagnosed with LGMS were aged 2–75 years (median: 43 years) with 12.6% < 18 years, 65.1% 18–60 years, and 22.3% >60  years old.
 Eighty-two percent of their LGMS tumors were located in soft tissues (28.2% in mucous membranes, 21.8% in muscle, 19.2% in skin, and 12.9% in other soft tissues) and 18% were in bone.
 Overall, 51.5% of their tumors were in the head and neck areas (most commonly the tongue, followed by the larynx, gums, mandible, face, skull, and ear canal), 25.2% were in the trunk, and 23.3% were in an arm or leg.
 Bone tumors were located in the femurs, mandible, maxilla, tibias, or in one case each the hard palate and sacrum.
 In other reports, the tumors occurred in the oral mucosa, lip, groin, small intestine, greater omentum or lesser omentum (which omentum not defined), heart, eye socket (in an 11 month old infant), and chest wall/breast.
 While typically presenting as slow growing, painless masses, some individuals have presented with increasingly painful subcutaneous or submucosal masses (16 of 50 individuals reported pain in one retrospective study).
 Rare cases of submucosal LGMS tumors have presented with more serious symptoms such as partial bowel obstructions due to intrabdominal LGMS tumors, shortness of breath and palpitations due to a LGMS tumor in the heart, difficulty in swallowing and breathing due to a laryngeal LGMS tumor, and abdominal pain due to a pancreas LGMS tumor.
 A study of 96 individuals presenting for the first time with LGMS found that 51.0% had local disease, 25.0% had regional disease, 15.6% had metastases to the local lymph nodes, and 8.3% had distant metastases.
 (In the study 103 individuals, the distant metastasis rate was 4.4%.)
 Metastasis have been reported to develop in various sites including the lungs, pleura, lymph nodes, bones, thoracic cavity, abdominal cavity, peritoneum, heart, brain, and spinal cord.